Categorification via blocks of modular representations for sl(n): Introduction

-{\bf Corollary.} The geometric categorification constructed by Cautis, Kamnitzer, and Licata in \cite{ckl} admits an abelian refinement.
+{\bf Corollary.} The geometric categorification constructed by Cautis, Kamnitzer, and Licata \cite{ckl} admits an abelian refinement.

-Unlike many other examples of $\mathfrak{sl}_2$-categorifications, the construction from \cite{ckl} uses derived categories, and the existence of an abelian refinement is not immediate from the definition.
-A more general theory of abelian refinements and exotic t-structures is developed by Cautis and Koppensteiner; see Corollary 9.2 of \cite{cautis}.
-Our proof of Theorem \ref{IntrB} involves studying the image of the $\mathfrak{sl}_2$ functors, under the linear Koszul duality equivalence that is used in \cite{riche}.
+The construction of Cautis, Kamnitzer, and Licata \cite{ckl} uses derived categories, and the existence of an abelian refinement is not immediate from the definition.
+A more general theory of abelian refinements and exotic t-structures is developed by Cautis and Koppensteiner \cite[ Corollary 9.2]{cautis}.
+Our proof of Theorem \ref{IntrB} involves studying the image of the $\mathfrak{sl}_2$ functors, under the linear Koszul duality equivalence that is used by Riche\cite{riche}.
 This leads us to study coherent sheaves on the Grothendieck-Springer varieties $\tilde{\mathfrak{g}}_{\mathcal{P}}$.
-The category of coherent sheaves studied here is closely related to Cautis-Kamnitzer's categorical loop $\mathfrak{sl}_n$ action on these categories constructed in \cite{ck16}.
+The category of coherent sheaves studied here is closely related to Cautis and Kamnitzer's categorical loop $\mathfrak{sl}_n$ action on these categories \cite{ck16}.
 See Remark \ref{refine} for a more precise discussion of these connections.

+An explicit derived equivalence $D^b\Coh(T^*\Gr(k,N)) \cong D^b\Coh(T^*\Gr(N-k,N))$ is achieved as a consequence of the categorification by Cautis, Kamnitzer, and Licata \cite{ckl}, which answered an earlier open question of Kawamata and Namikawa on whether stratified Mukai flops induced derived equivalences.
+As an application of the above theorem, we prove that the derived equivalences induced by these stratified Mukai flops are perverse equivalences in the sense of Chuang and Rouquier \cite{CR2}.
+More precisely, we have the following (namely, we can describe explicitly the change of $t$-structures under this class of stratified Mukai flops).
+See \S~\ref{subsec:perv} and Remark~\ref{rmk:3.14} for a more detailed discussion.

+{\bf Corollary.} The derived equivalence $D^b\Coh(T^*\Gr(k,N)) \cong D^b\Coh(T^*\Gr(N - k,N))$ of Cautis, Kamnitzer, and Licata \cite{ckl} is a perverse equivalence, when both sides are endowed with the $t$-structures coming from the localization of Riche \cite{riche}.